 How frequently is this course offered?

 UVM offers the End-of-Life Doula Professional Certificate 5 times per year.
-The start dates for 2020 are January 15, March 18, May 20, August 19, and October 21.
+The start dates are usually in January, March, May, August, and October.
 Each offering is 8 weeks.

 What is an End-of-Life Doula?